What is a Garden Wedding?

 When budgeting for a garden wedding, it’s essential to consider the cost of the venue.
 Generally, the venue will be one of the most significant wedding expenses, accounting for around 30-50% of the wedding budget.

 Before choosing a garden wedding venue, it’s crucial to have a clear idea of your budget.
 This will help you narrow your options and select a venue that fits your budget.
-Be sure to ask the venue about any additional fees, such as catering or rental prices, associated with renting the space.
+Be sure to ask the venue about any additional fees associated with renting the space, such as catering or rental prices.

 When comparing different garden wedding venues, it’s essential to consider what is included in the rental fee.
 Some venues may have tables, chairs, and linens, while others charge extra.
 It’s important to factor in the cost of any additional rentals when budgeting for the venue.